Bitcoin don’t exist physically and technically.

 It is ran as an app on your smart-phones to store your private keys, which allows you to pay for transfer directly from your mobile phones.

-Moreover, some phones comes with NFC (Near Field Communication) feature which enables some bitcoin holders to transact, or transfer their asset from their gadgets to another bitcoin wallet by using tap-to-send.
+Moreover, some phones comes with NFC (Near Field Communication) feature which enables some bitcoin holders to transact.

 This is normally possible without having to provide any information during the process.

-Despite the fact that your mobile phones can be private to yourself alone, it is still prone to hackers who use phishing attack to steal, and make you loose control of your bitcoin wallets.
+Despite the fact that your mobile phones can be private, it’s still prone to hackers who use phishing attack on crypto wallets.

 As soon as they gain access to your private keys, they can simply make transactions, and transfers without your consent at all.